 The loneliness that can come from being isolated can worsen sleep.
 A lack of interaction with other people, including friends and family, can contribute to mental health challenges that can affect sleep.

-During the pandemic, many people have experienced an increase in dream activity, which may also mean a higher frequency of nightmares.
+During the pandemic, many people have experienced an increase in dream activity, or “Covid dreams“, which may also mean a higher frequency of nightmares.
 Changes to dreams can disrupt sleep and may have a lasting effect on mental health.

 Caring for Loved Ones